tlcraft/Software-Apprenticeship-Framework/README.md

   * Completed once acceptance tests pass, located here: https://github.com/8thlight/cob_spec

 * Real consulting project
   * Build a tool for a non-profit

+Here are some other ideas to get more practice and experience.

+* Personal Projects

+* Open Source Projects
+  * Code for America

 ## Books